davelsan/vue-next-starter/README.md

 ### source-map-explorer

 Bundle size is analyzed using [source-map-explorer](https://github.com/danvk/source-map-explorer).
 For the transpiled `{home,about}.js` components, there is a significant unmapped percentage.
-The `main.css` map cannot be parsed, possibly due to a problem with the way I configured the `/\.css$/` rule in `webpack.config.ts`.
+The `main.css` map cannot be parsed, possibly due to a problem with the `/\.css$/` rule in `webpack.config.ts`.

 ### vue-router